National Center of Excellence for Tobacco-Free Recovery

 - Specialized technical assistance on national, state, and local levels, including one-on-one phone consultation, educating primary care providers, behavioral health care providers, and other stakeholders on ways to advance efforts to reduce tobacco use among persons with behavioral health disorders.

 - Free CME/CEU online learning opportunities for live and select accredited recorded webinars

-Is your state interested in holding a Leadership Academy Summit in 2021?
+Is your state interested in holding a Leadership Academy Summit?
 Contact Christine Cheng for more information.